corretto/amazon-corretto-crypto-provider/README.md

 # Notes on ACCP-FIPS
 ACCP-FIPS is a variation of ACCP which uses AWS-LC-FIPS 2.x as its cryptographic module.
-This version of AWS-LC-FIPS has completed FIPS validation testing by an accredited lab and is awaiting NIST certification.
+This version of AWS-LC-FIPS has completed FIPS validation testing by an accredited lab and has been submitted to NIST for certification.
 Refer to the [NIST Cryptographic Module Validation Program's Modules In Progress List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/modules-in-process/Modules-In-Process-List) for the latest status of the AWS-LC Cryptographic Module.
 We will also update our release notes and documentation to reflect any changes in FIPS certification status.
 We provide ACCP-FIPS for experimentation and performance testing in the interim.

 Version 2.3.0 is the first release of ACCP-FIPS.
 The Maven coordinates for ACCP-FIPS are the same as ACCP with one difference that ACCP-FIPS's